clovisphere/cellular-simulation/README.md

-# Cellular Simulation (a.k.a Game of Life example)
+# Cellular Simulation (a.k.a a Game of Life example)

 ![game-of-life-preview](how_it_will_look.png)